Training structure

 Geochemistry and geochronology

-3 creditsMineral deposits
+3 creditsMineral lodgings

 5 creditsSeismic and sequential stratigraphy

-3 creditsGeological and Digital Mapping
+3 creditsGeological and digital mapping

 3 creditsField of application in basin geology